My grandparents' house, East Bank Demerara, Guyana, 1970s

 Belfer Center Research Fellows, Harvard Kennedy School, 2005-6

-Before I started work at the London School of Economics, I was lucky enough to spend several years as a pre-doctoral research fellow at Harvard's Kennedy School of Government.
+Before I started work at the London School of Economics, I was lucky enough to spend several years as a research fellow in the US.
 I learned much, made some good friends, and met my wife, Rachel Gisselquist, who is also a political scientist.
-I then took up a post-doctoral fellowship at Oxford university and spent much of it wondering if I would be able to get a permanent academic job having graduated in the year following the 2007-8 financial crisis!

-Before entering academia, I worked for the World Bank in Washington DC where I was involved in modernizing the Bank's environmental and social "safeguard" policies that dealt with politically-sensitive issues such as indigenous peoples and the involuntary resettlement of communities.
-I was also part of the neverending struggle to "harmonize" the Byzantine policies and procedures among the many bilateral and multilateral donors, which developing countries follow at great cost.
+I spent a couple of years at the World Bank in Washington DC where I saw close-up the politics of policy-making in development.
+I played a tiny part in the effort to modernize the Bank's environmental and social "safeguard" policies that dealt with politically-sensitive issues such as indigenous peoples and the involuntary resettlement of communities.

-Now a plug for my favourite NGO.
-During my doctoral work, I spent a year in Uganda between 2003 and 2004, the peak of the insurgency waged by the Lord's Resistance Army, and visited several camps that were home to the 1.4 million persons displaced by the conflict at the time.
-I then moved to Massachusetts where I co-founded a small non-profit organization called Latin Balle Pee (the Child is Innocent, in Acholi).
-Its mission is to identify and train the next generation of community leaders from among the many hundreds of thousands of children affected by the conflict to help rebuild the war-torn north.
-I no longer run the organization but I would encourage people to support its unusual and important cause.
+Now a plug for my favourite NGO: Latin Balle Pee (the Child is Innocent, in Acholi).
+This very special organization works in northern Uganda, a region severely affected by an insurgency waged by the Lord's Resistance Army that had displaced nearly 1.4 million people at its height in 2004.
+The organization's mission is to identify and train the next generation of community leaders from among the many hundreds of thousands of children affected by the conflict to help rebuild the war-torn north.
+I helped set up Latin Balle Pee after spending a year in Uganda during my PhD.
+I am no longer involved in running the organization but I would encourage people to support its unusual and important cause.
 You can donate or even sponsor one of the child leadership trainees. www.thechildisinnocent.org